proplot-dev/proplot/docs/panels.rst

    lines = ax.plot(np.random.rand(10,10)) # 10 lines, colored according to the active property cycler
    f.rightpanel.colorbar(lines, values=np.arange(10)) # see next section

-Outer panel settings can be configured with a bunch of `subplots` keyword arguments; see the :ref:`documentation` for details.
+Outer panel settings can be configured with a bunch of `~proplot.subplots.subplots` keyword arguments; see the :ref:`Documentation` for details.

 "Inner" Panels
 --------------